Corporate identity trends

-Within corporate trends for 2019, technology had to make an appearance in more digital settings, and it does so in 3D.
+Within corporate trends for 2019, technology had to make an appearance in more digital settings.
 Its use in typography and logos conveys innovation and personality, with no need for any additional graphics.

 (vs.) Hand-drawn illustrations

-In the midst of the “nostalgia” trend that seems to prevail in the world of design in its different spheres and manifestations, hand-drawn illustrations are of great value when it comes to transmitting a retro design and focus.
+In the midst of the “nostalgia” trend that seems to prevail in the world of design in its different manifestations.
+The hand-drawn illustrations are of great value when it comes to transmitting a retro design and focus.

-At the same time, any retro and vintage focus in a corporate identity is best expressed in the logo and its corresponding packaging (if any).
-Neutral colors and powdery tones, typography that simulates hand lettering and textures that look old and worn are key elements in delivering the right dose of “nostalgia” to our corporate image.
+Any retro and vintage focus in a corporate identity is best expressed in the logo and its corresponding packaging.
+Neutral colors and powdery tones, typography that simulates hand lettering and textures that look old and worn are key elements.
+They deliver the right dose of “nostalgia” to our corporate image.
 Even so, as these aspects relate more to packaging, they will be covered in future articles.

 Given the scenario under analysis, we can assert that brand tendencies in 2019 cover a wide range of strategies and tools to use for our corporate identity.
 Explosion of color vs. use of negative space; 3D resources vs. the declination of vintage.
 How much room for creativity?

-A good brand and its visual representation in 2019 should bring together an amalgamation of perfectly aligned elements that are structured and incorporated.
+A brand and its visual representation should bring together an amalgamation of perfectly aligned elements that are structured and incorporated.
 Only then is it possible to create a unique and representative corporate identity.
-In the end, it is a question of showing and transmitting what makes us unique and differentiates us from the rest.
+It is a question of showing and transmitting what makes us unique and differentiates us from the rest.